OrzGeeker/OrzMC/README.md

 - [ ] automation the process of installing JDK/JRE Runtime
 - [ ] add some unit test case to guarantee quality
 - [ ] use BMCLAPI to boost client download speed
+- [ ] use Optfine to lauch client
+- [ ] refactor project for extension

 # Done List
 - [x] add Paper Server deploy option